cobilab/cryfa/README.md

 ### Make a key file
-There are two methods to make a "KEY_FILE", in order to pass to the `-k` or `--key` flags, : either saving a raw password in a file; or, employing the "keygen" program, which is provided to generate a strong password.
+There are two methods to make a "KEY_FILE", in order to pass to the `-k` or `--key` flags, either saving a raw password in a file, or, employing the "keygen" program, which is provided to generate a strong password.
 The second method is highly recommended.

 To apply the first method, the following commands can be used to save a raw password in a file, then passing it to Cryfa.
-In this case, "Such a strong password!" is our raw password and "pass.txt" is the file we save our password in it.
+In this case, "Such a strong password!" is our raw password and "pass.txt" is the file where we save our password.
 For the purpose of saving a password in a file, a text editor can also be used:
 ```bash
 echo Such a strong password! > pass.txt